Commitment & Governance

 IPS, a compliance function within Victoria’s Secret & Co. publishes a Compliance Guidebook (Guidebook) annually and distributes it to all of our suppliers worldwide.
 The Guidebook is a collection of policies and standards with which our suppliers are expected and legally obligated to comply.
 The Guidebook provides additional clarification to supplier partners and their factories regarding a broad range of compliance standards and requirements that we are committed to as an enterprise and expect our suppliers to follow.
 Included in the Guidebook are the Victoria’s Secret & Co.’s Supplier Code of Conduct, compliance standards related to forced labor and human trafficking, the cotton policy and the conflict minerals policy, among others.

 The Guidebook is made available to all suppliers and associates involved in the production and purchasing process and outlines the requirements each must meet to work with Victoria’s Secret & Co.

-*Independent Production Services (IPS) is a compliance function within Victoria’s Secret & Co. that works with suppliers to ensure goods are sourced from factories that meet or exceed Victoria’s Secret & Co.’s compliance standards.
+*Independent Production Services (IPS) is a compliance function within Victoria’s Secret & Co. for over 25 years that works with suppliers to ensure goods are sourced from factories that meet or exceed Victoria’s Secret & Co.’s compliance standards.
 IPS is responsible for monitoring and enforcement of Victoria’s Secret & Co.‘s social compliance program and has been supporting global compliance for more than two decades, enabling improvement in working conditions, supply chain security, trade compliance and brand protection in our supply chain through monitoring, remediation, capacity building and training.